XadillaX/mcnbt/README.md

 ### TAGDouble

-The value's type is double (nbumer in js).
+The value's type is double (number in js).

 No extra method.